SIDEYS/DeceptiveReviewsLLMs/README.md

 LLMs based experimented models are listed by the similar names( old_fake_reviews%2Bdetection_using_bert.py, fake_reviews%2Bdetection_using_bert_newdata.py) for different epochs, datasets and model.

-For Queries, mail to: ui21cs59@iiitsurat.ac.in
+For Queries, mail to: sbhangale@umass.edu